 So what is it?
-“Well it’s water that’s not hot, brewing coffee….”. - Brendon Glidden Onyx R&D.
+“Well, it’s water that’s not hot, brewing coffee….”. - Brendon Glidden, Onyx R&D.

 “When coffee beans are heated up, they release acidic oils.
-According to testing using the Toddy system, the acid levels in cold-brew coffee are about a third of the levels in hot coffee,” Vicki Edgson, a nutritionist, “There are definitely benefits to cold-brewed coffee because it's more alkaline.”
+According to testing using the Toddy system, the acid levels in cold-brew coffee are about a third of the levels in hot coffee,” Vicki Edgson, a nutritionist.
+“There are definitely benefits to cold-brewed coffee because it's more alkaline.”
 I read this on Google so it must be true.
-Honestly we really like cold brew for quick options, ready to drink options, or for iced milk & coffee beverages.
+Honestly, we like cold brew for quick options, ready to drink options, or for iced milk & coffee beverages.
 It can also be used to make killer milkshakes.

 The Toddy brewing container is designed to hold 12 ounces of coffee and 7 cups (56 fluid ounces) of water.
 Make sure all grounds are saturated and leave to extract for 12-24 hours.
 Should have a shelf life of 2 weeks.

 This method requires more cash or some creativity.
-Honestly there are so many versions just google or bing (old people) “home Kyoto cold brew” and you can find the best method.
+Honestly, there are so many versions just Google or Bing (old people) “home Kyoto cold brew” and you can find the best method.

 Colombia San Antonio

 This is a Relationship Coffee from our friends at Pergamino in Antioquia, Colombia.
 We’ve been working with Pedro Echavarria (Pergamino) for about four years now on many micro-lots and programs.
 You’ll see his name quite a bit on our Colombia micro-lots.
 We paid $3.85/lb FOB for this coffee which we cupped as an 86.
 Royal NY brought our container stateside for a fee, and we bought 130 70 kg bags of green coffee.
 Royal NY has been great at bringing most of our Colombia micro-lots to the states, and we really value our relationship with the company and people.
 Phil & Camilo are the best!